JLLeitschuh/security-research/high-level-research/temporary-directory.md

 # Java Vulnerabilities Involving the System Temporary Directory

+### Prerequisites

+This vulnerability impacts Unix-like systems, and very old versions of Mac OSX and Windows as they all share the system temporary directory between all users.

+### Workarounds

+Setting the `java.io.tmpdir` system environment variable to a directory that is exclusively owned by the executing user will fix this vulnerability for all operating systems.

 ## 1. Temporary Directory Hijacking

 This vulnerability has the highest impact when it comes to vulnerabilities surrounding the Java temp directory.